emtee40/SurvivalManual-wiki/Apps.md

 > A phone can be a versatile tool when you install and use the right apps.
-**Make sure you check that the apps work offline, since you probably won't have internet connection.**
+**Make sure you check that the apps work offline since you probably won't have an internet connection.**

 ### Angles